wwwebman/front-end-interview-questions/README.md

 1. Is there any difference between Promises and callbacks?
 Which is better? - [@blog](http://callbackhell.com/),
 1. What is recursion?
 When is the use of recursion useful in Javascript? - [@blog](https://medium.com/@dis_is_patrick/practical-uses-for-recursive-javascript-b8f142552f8b)
 1. What do you hear about DRY, KISS, YAGNI? - [@blog](https://thefullstack.xyz/dry-yagni-kiss-tdd-soc-bdfu)
+1. What do you know about optional chaining operators?
+What benefits does it bring? [@docs](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#optional-chaining)

 #### JS Senior